whistlegraph/aesthetic-computer/README.txt

 🌟 Projects in Progress (PIP) 🌟

 *** first week of july 2 ***
+  - [] add prutti 50
+  - [] users need to log out and log back in before publishing (sessions get lost)
+    - [-] test after opening and closing the pane
+    - [] test after opening and closing the vscode
+    - [] test after a system reboot / logout
+  - [] always display first paint iteration. (corner skip in `ucla-2-a`)
+  - [] source save file defaults to top of hard drive on a mac?
   - [🧗] design piano key activity / button activity for tuesday
   - [] add linked list of user pieces to profile pages
     - [] Use the `ucla-class` label for this?